St. Francis Caracciolo

-When he was twenty-two, he developed a skin disease similar to leprosy.
-The disease was incurable, but Francis vowed that if he was healed, he would dedicate his life to God and the service of others.
+When Francis was twenty-two, he developed a skin disease similar to leprosy.
+The disease was incurable, but he vowed that if he was healed, he would dedicate his life to God and the service of others.

 He quickly recovered after his vow and the healing was reported to be miraculous.